department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-12-EZR MVP UAT/conversation-guide.md

 - **Are you comfortable if we decide to use a recorded clip from our discussion today to share with other VA partners if we remove any information that can be used to identify you?**

-## Warm-up Questions (Optional) - 5 minutes
+## Warm-up Questions - 3 minutes

-Before we look at the website, let’s start with a few warm-up questions.
+Let’s start with a few warm-up questions.

 1. Do you have a service-connected disability at VA?
 - If yes: what is your disability rating?
 - If no, skip to question 2.
-2. When is the last time you visited a VA medical facility?
+2. When was the last time you visited a VA medical facility?

 ## First Task: [Wayfinding] - 5 minutes